 And when Joseph saw his father laid his right hand upon the head of Ephraim, it displeased him: and he held up his father’s hand, to remove it from Ephraim’s head unto Manasseh’s head.
 And Joseph said unto his father, Not so, my father: for this is the firstborn; put the right hand upon his head.
 And his father refused, and said, I know it, my son, I know it: he also shall become a people, and he also shall be great: howbeit his younger brother shall be greater than he, and his seed shall become a multitude of nations.

-So, we see in this passage that the ten lost tribes migrate and become many nations somewhere in the world.
+In this passage, the ten lost tribes migrate and become many nations somewhere in the world.
 They have not disappeared from existence.
 Instead, they have grown into a mighty nation or group of nations related.

 Babylon the new world empire

-When the Assyrians took the house of Israel into captivity, the Israelite nation comprised the House of Judea only, referred to as the Jews.
+The Assyrians took the house of Israel into captivity, consisting of the House of Judea only, referred to as the Jews.

 The Persian Empire

 In 538 BC, Babylon fell to the Medes and Persians.
 The Persian Empire became the second great empire in the ancient world.
 During this period, Cyrus, the king of Persia, let the Jews go back to their homeland.
 This was to rebuild their temple in Jerusalem that the Babylonians destroyed.
-From the destruction to the start of rebuilding of the temple, the period of exile was 70 years.
+The period of exile was 70 years from the destruction to the start of rebuilding the temple.
 (Jeremiah 29:10)

 But the bible states that the returning exiled Jews comprised only descendants of the southern tribes.
 The house of Judah.
 Nothing mentioned of descendants of the ten northern tribes, the house of Israel.
 The returning Jews were of the house of Judah only.
 The number of the returnees was 42360.
 (See Ezra 2:64 and Nehemiah 7:66).